zaknbur/zaknbur.github.io/geology/README.md

 ```

-And then you need to alter your GeoJSON file so that ir reads like this
+And then you need to alter your GeoJSON file so that ii reads like this

 ```
     "properties":